 Remember your navigation and group leading training.
 Don’t plan a Club walk that will over stress your competencies.
 Think about safety and risk management.

 Selecting a route

 Choosing where to walk is your choice.
 You may have a favourite area or a new area you wish to explore.
 The area may have interesting features that you want to share, such as geology or landmarks or have historical connections or industrial/heritage sites or just spectacular views.
 You can often find a route close to what you want from a walks book and then adjust it to suit your requirements.
-Alternately, you might be able to create a walk from maps and guidebooks alone.
-Importantly select a walk that will be a pleasant experience for you and your group (you are not expected to totally control the weather).
+Alternately, search the internet, there are a plethora of walking websites.
+UK Hill Walking and Walking in England are two such websites that the Club is associated with.
+Further alternatives include creating a walk from maps and guidebooks alone, or re-using a previous Club walk.
+Importantly, select a walk that will be a pleasant experience for you and your group (you are not expected to totally control the weather).
 Normally walks are scheduled for a Sunday, but should you wish to arrange for one on any other day, you should liaise with the Walk Programme Leader.

-- The walk you will be leading will be graded and it is important you stay within the bands of the grade.
-This tool will help you determine the grading and duration of the route you have chosen.
+The walk you will be leading will be graded and it is important you stay within the bands of the grade.
+The walk profiling tool will help you determine the grading and duration of the route you have chosen.

-- When travel is by car there should be somewhere to park vehicles safely and without causing annoyance or obstruction to others.
+6. When travel is by car there should be somewhere to park vehicles safely and without causing annoyance or obstruction to others.
 Is the start point convenient, suitable and easy to find?
 Are public toilets nearby?
-Minibuses are an alternative mode of transport.
-They are expensive to hire, typically £270 for a Snowdonia walk.
-The Club subsidises the hire of a minibus and special efforts must be taken maximise the walk turnout and hence minimise the subsidy.

 Safety and Insurance